 Poison sumac is found in swamps, wetlands, pinewoods, and hardwood forests.
-It can be found along the eastern and southern quadrants of the United States.
+It can be along the eastern and southern quadrants of the United States.
 Poison sumac is particularly abundant along the Mississippi River and swampy areas of the Southeast.

 Poison sumac is characterized by:

 - leaves that consist of 7–13 leaflets arranged in pairs with a single leaflet at the end

 - elongated leaflets with a smooth, velvety texture, smooth edges, and a V-shaped point

 - bright orange leaves in the early spring that later become dark green and glossy, and then turn red-orange in the fall

 - ivory-white to gray fruits that are loosely packed

 Poison sumac is more similar to poison ivy and poison oak than it is to other sumacs.
 Winged sumac (Rhus copallinum) looks similar to poison sumac, but is nonallergenic (doesn’t cause an allergic reaction).
 Winged sumac can be distinguished from poison sumac by its 9–23 leaflets and red berries.
 The most widespread sumac — staghorn sumac — is non-poisonous.
 Staghorn sumac has bright orange or red berries growing at the edge of its stems.
 Its leaves also have saw-toothed edges, unlike poison sumac.
 While poison sumac likes to grow in wetlands, most other sumacs prefer drier areas with well-drained soils.